turingschool/mod-0-curriculum/session1/index.md

 <a name="homework"></a>
 ## Homework

 Find the homework in your Mod 0 Project Board.
-Contact David and Tim if you're stuck (or better yet, post in the public slack channel as you're likely not the only one running in to that issue)
+Contact David, Ellen, and Robert if you're stuck (or better yet, post in the public slack channel as you're likely not the only one running in to that issue)

-Also, reminder that it's not too early to start your capstone.
-Post any questions in your mod 0 channel.
+Lastly, another reminder, if you haven't started your capstone yet, you should.
+It's due in a week and a half.